 Confucius — Great Philosopher and the Founder of Confucianism

-Kong Qiu (551 BC — 479 BC), honorific name as Zhongni, was respected as Confucius or Kong Zi.
+Kong Qiu (551 BC — 479 BC), the honorific name Zhongni, was respected as Confucius, Kongzi, or Master Kong.

 Confucius was a great philosopher that founded Confucianism, and a benevolent educationist that brought education from noble to civilians.

 Portrait of Confucius, By Artist Qiu Ying (about 1497 — 1552).

 As a descendant of the royal of the Shang Dynasty (1600 BC — 1046 BC), his noble family name didn’t provide him a wealthy and comfortable life.

 Confucius was born in the State of Lu, one of the regimes in the east of China during the Spring and Autumn Period (770 BC — 476 BC).

 Because his mother was a low-status concubine, and his father passed away when he was little, Confucius lived a poverty life in his childhood and did many farm works for nobles to support his family.

 When was grown up, he did some official work, got married, and had a son, like most people.

 Bronze Wine Container (Lei) of the Spring and Autumn Period — Confucius Museum in Qufu

 In his mid-20s, Confucius opened a private school and started teaching there.